Social media audit: Free template, checklists, and examples

 • Are your goals being met?

-• Could they be better met within a different platform?
+• Could they be better met on a different platform?

 • Is there a better platform for one type of content to thrive on?